lpapailiou/fac/README.md

 #### Variable declarations
 <ul>
 <li>Variable declarations must start with a data type (string, number or boolean).</li>
-<li>The data type is followed by an identifier an an equal character.</li>
+<li>The data type is followed by an identifier and an equal character.</li>
 <li>Then, a value is assigned.
 The value can be:
 <ul>
 <li>a string, number or boolean value according to lexical definition.</li>